rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 function getChildrenWithTopMetadata(address parentAddress, uint256 parentId) external view returns (struct RMRKEquipRenderUtils.ChildWithTopAssetMetadata[])
 ```

-Used to retrieve the top asset metadata for every active child of a given parent.

 *The full `ChildWithTopAssetMetadata` struct looks like this:  [      contractAddress,      tokenId,      metadata  ]*